Religion and Common Sense

 How can Jesus return if he never left?

-These "second coming" groups come and go with regularity, organized by people blessed with leadership abilities but cursed with a craving for power.
-A critical moment for the group arrives when the leaders make the mistake of naming the exact time the Messiah will appear.
-Sometimes it is not their fault.
-Sometimes anxious members put pressure on the leader to "name the hour" when the Redeemer will come.
-Once that date is set, the deadly countdown begins.
+These "second coming" groups come and go with regularity, organized by people blessed with charisma but devoid of historical facts.
+Sometimes it is not their fault, especially when anxious followers pressure their leader to “predict” when the Redeemer will come.
+Once that date is set, the countdown begins and the future of the leader and the cult followers is on the line.

-When the deadline passes and Jesus fails to appear as expected, the cult leader must decide how to maintain his authority over the group.
-The wisest choice is to admit he or she misread the clues and quickly choose a different date.
-A second choice is to grab the group's money and flee the country.
-The third choice is the one chosen by the doomsday cult members who are in too deep– which is to kill one another, or commit suicide, or both.
-The astonishing part of this drama is that rich, educated, highly intelligent people whom we sometimes elect to public office join these doomsday cults, which proves that beneath the surface of civilized people lies a black hole of primitive fear and superstition.
+When the deadline passes (as it always has) and Jesus fails to appear as expected, the cult leader must decide how to maintain his authority over the group.
+The wisest choice is to admit he or she made a mistake and misread the clues then quickly choose a different date far into the future.
+A second choice is to steal the group’s money and disappear.
+The third choice is the one chosen by the cult members who are the most extreme in their beliefs – which is to kill one another, commit suicide, or both.
+The astonishing fact about this fascinating drama is that rich, educated, highly intelligent people elected to public office secretly join these doomsday cults, which proves that civilized people still carry within, a black hole of primitive fear and superstition.

 Religious Programming Begins with the Genesis Myth